-NOTE: Currently, Copiah-Lincoln Community Colege will accept the SREB Literacy Ready and SREB Math Ready courses for placement in ENG 1113 and MAT 1313 on a trial basis.
+NOTE: Currently, Copiah-Lincoln Community College will accept the SREB Literacy Ready and SREB Math Ready courses for placement in ENG 1113 and MAT 1313.
 Students who score 80 or higher in SREB Literacy will be able to enroll in ENG 1113, and students who score 80 or higher in SREB Math Ready will be able to enroll in MAT 1313.